 Interested in getting medical ID jewelry?

 The “full service” option is to buy a MedicAlert piece of jewelry — you get the jewelry with engraving, but you also pay an annual fee for them to keep your medical information on file.
 Emergency personnel call the 800 number engraved on the bracelet to receive more information from operators who answer 24 hours a day.
 They provide treatment information (such as medications), physician information, parent information and phone numbers that you registered with them.
-I made the choice to use the MedicAlert program and don’t mind paying their fee for peace of mind.
-If you are interested, you can learn more about their IDs for Children here.
+I made the choice to use the MedicAlert program for the first five or so years.
+You can learn more about their IDs for Children here.
+Our next bracelet came from Lauren’s Hope and we are really happy with it as well.
+They have many different types of jewelry you can customize for your child.
+I like that I had room to put my own cell phone number on the engraved part.

 You can find more of my food allergy posts, tips & recipes on my Food Allergy page.
 I’d also love to connect with you on my Marketing Mama facebook page and twitter.
 This post, and all posts on this blog, are written from my experiences as a parent of a child with food allergies.
 I am not a medical expert and encourage you to consult with a doctor on your personal medical situation.

-I was not compensated in any way by MedicAlert for mentioning them in this post.
+I was not compensated in any way by MedicAlert or Lauren’s Hope.
 They did not contact me or ask me to write about them.
-I’m happy with their service and feel comfortable recommending them to others.
+I’m happy with their services and feel comfortable recommending them to others.